MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 ## Configure Network Protection

 Network protection in Microsoft Defender for endpoint is disabled by default.
-Admins can use the following steps to configure Network Protection.
+Admins can use the following steps to configure network protection.
 This configuration is available for both enrolled devices through MDM config and unenrolled devices through MAM config.

 > [!NOTE]
-> Only one policy should be created for Network Protection, either MDM or MAM.
-> Network Protection initialization requires the end user to open the app once.
+> Only one policy should be created for network Protection, either through MDM or MAM.
+Network protection initialization requires the end user to open the app once.

 ### For enrolled devices (MDM)

-Follow the below steps for setting up MDM configuration for enrolled devices for Network protection.
+To set up network protection using MDM configuration for enrolled devices, follow these steps:

 1. In the Microsoft Intune admin center, navigate to **Apps** \> **App configuration policies** \> **Add** \> **Managed devices**.